xyecoding/myBlog/source/_posts/Fish-Shell.md

 However, `bind -M default` works fine for the normal mode of the vi input method.

+## Shortcut to copy contents selected in visual model to the clipboard.

+`bind --mode visual --sets-mode default Y 'fish_clipboard_copy; commandline -f repaint-mode; commandline -f end-selection'`

+`--sets-mode default` go back to the normal mode after `fish_clipboard_copy`.

+`commandline -f repaint-mode` can refresh the mode then show `N` (normal mode), otherwise it will show `V`, even though it has already gone back to normal mode by `--set-mode default`.

+`commandline -f end-selection` can stop selection, otherwise it will still highlight the contents which are selected before.

+`commandline -f function` is useful.
+The detail of the functions can be used see 'man bind'.

 # Set the default editor in fish

 [fzf](https://github.com/jethrokuan/fzf) allows fish to use fuzzy search. `\co`